One compassion

 Albert Schweitzer

-The individual abuse of non-human animals is terrible, but statistically, it is a small part of the total suffering they endure at our hands.
-Every day modern intensive farming sends hundreds of millions of animals, their bodies bred and twisted to be efficient machines, to endure a life of regular brutalities which only ends in their premature death.
+The individual abuse of animals for cruel enjoyment is psychologically distressing, but statistically, it is a small part of the total suffering animals endure at our hands.
+Every day modern intensive farming sends hundreds of millions of animals, their bodies bred and warped to be efficient production machines, to endure a life of regular brutalities which only ends with their premature death.
+Many millions are also experimented on or killed in laboratories and classrooms for often dubious scientific reasons.
+Few of the millions of animals drawn from the oceans each day are given a decent death, with the hook, suffocation, or gutting alive their fate.
+Few people know the full extent of this suffering, indeed it is clear they don’t want to know.

 For as long as men massacre animals, they will kill each other